Beyond a blank template

 - 2Filter down to the rows that fit the traveler type, budget, location, and trip length.

-- 4Keep the workbook for live reference after arrival.
+- 4Keep the spreadsheet for live reference after arrival.

 Compared with other planning tools